keithpitt/DKSocial/Readme.markdown

 ### DKFacebook

-1. Follow the "Authentication and Authorization" instructions found at [here](https://github.com/facebook/facebook-ios-sdk)
+1. Follow the **Authentication and Authorization** instructions found at [here](https://github.com/facebook/facebook-ios-sdk)

 2. Include [DKFacebook.h][] into your controller